afaundez/reaktor-challenge/README.md

 ### Next Step: Style

 It's moment to add a little bit of style to appreciate the data in a better way.

+### Next Step: Interaction

+Since interaction is only between packages in the control file, I'm going to implement a browsing history, adding a back button every time a package is accessed from another package.

+### Next: Clean up

+The file are grown a bit, so I'll start splitting files, and reviewing coding style.
+I will document also how to use.